differentMonster/my-github/README.md

-# Initializaing Git For Version Control
+# Intializing Git For Version Control

 # Step 1
 # Add your name and email then paste on ternimal